salvatore-abello/CTF-Writeups/B01lers CTF - 2023/writeup.md

 nc ezclass.bctf23-codelab.kctf.cloud 1337
 ```

+This challenge, was my favorite.
+Thanks to the organizers for this wonderful CTF!

 ## Overview
 This challenge talks about a service that gives us the possibility to create and run classes.
 We can specify: